wpswings/membership-for-woocommerce/README.txt

 * Filter Member According to Membership Plan and Column Added in Members Table

 == WOOCOMMERCE MEMBERSHIP PLUGIN COMPATIBILITIES ==

+* **Bookings For WooCommerce:** Membership for WooCommerce is Compatible with our [**Bookings Plugin**](https://wordpress.org/plugins/mwb-bookings-for-woocommerce/).
+This allows you to easily add booking products to a membership plan.
+For example, a spa membership can offer members discounts on massage bookings.
+You can also restrict non-members from purchasing these booking products, ensuring exclusive access for members.

 * **Elementor Builder Compatibility:** Membership for WooCommerce is fully compatible with Elementor Builder, allowing you to directly use all the shortcodes from the membership plugin within Elementor.
 This makes customizing and managing your membership site simpler and more efficient.